okeshawarz/prospectus/keshawarz_prospectus.md

 The story is about the rise of high-tech capital, yes, though "traditional" jobs (at e.g. Lyft, Uber, Twitter, etc.) account for a relatively small fraction of the city's employment growth [@kimmelman2014].
-The story is also about tenants and developers, and how political control over space and land use evolved through decades of conflict between them.
+The story is also about tenants and developers, and how political control over space and land use evolved through decades of conflict between the two groups.

 This essay, by examining the historical development of land ownership and land rents in a particular city, seeks to investigate some of Soja's questions